Roslyn Estates, New York: Parks and recreation

 Roslyn Estates also has a number of other green spaces as well as walking paths and landscaped traffic islands with gardens.

-Additionally, a private tennis club, the Tennis King, is located adjacent to Village Hall at the southern end of the village, and Christopher Morley Park forms part of the border between Roslyn Estates and North Hills.
+Additionally, a private tennis club, the Tennis King, is located adjacent to Village Hall at the southern edge of the village, and Christopher Morley Park forms part of the border between Roslyn Estates and North Hills.

 Government

 Village government

-As of May 2021, the Mayor of Roslyn Estates is Paul Leone Peters, and the Trustees are Brett Auerbach, Brian Feingold, Stephen Fox, and Susan Rubinstein.
+As of May 2025, the Mayor of Roslyn Estates is Adam Koblenz, and the Trustees are Brett Auerbach, Brian Feingold, Stephen Fox, and Susan Rubinstein.
+All elected officials on the Board of Trustees serve 2-year terms and are unpaid.

+The following is a list of Roslyn Estates' mayors, from 1931 to present:

 Representation in higher government

 Town representation

-Roslyn Estates is located in the Town of North Hempstead's 4th council district, which as of January 2023 is represented on the North Hempstead Town Council by Veronica Lurvey (D–Great Neck).
+Roslyn Estates is located entirely within the Town of North Hempstead's 6th council district, which as of May 2025 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

 County representation

-Roslyn Estates is located in Nassau County's 9th Legislative district, which as of January 2023 is represented in the Nassau County Legislature by Richard Nicoello (R–New Hyde Park).
+Roslyn Estates is located in Nassau County's 10th Legislative district, which as of May 2025 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-Roslyn Estates is split between the New York State Assembly's Assembly district, which as of January 2023 is represented by Gina L. Sillitti (D–Manorhaven).
+Roslyn Estates is located in the New York State Assembly's 16th State Assembly district, which as of May 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Roslyn Estates is located in the New York State Senate's 7th State Senate district, which as of January 2023 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).
+Roslyn Estates is located in the New York State Senate's 7th State Senate district, which as of May 2025 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Roslyn Estates is located in New York's 3rd congressional district, which as of January 2023 is represented in the United States Congress by George A. Santos (R).
+Roslyn Estates is located in New York's 3rd congressional district, which as of May 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Roslyn Estates is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Roslyn Estates is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Roslyn Estates voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Roslyn Estates voters voted for Kamala D. Harris (D).
+Harris carried the village with 52.3% of the vote (404 votes), while Donald J. Trump (R) received 45.2% (349 votes).
+Third-party and write-in candidates received the remaining 2.5% of the vote (19 votes).